bed breakfast windermere

 Covering 880 square miles, the Lake District National Park is the largest, most spectacular and most visited of Britain's 11 National Parks.
-It is blatently clear that the quality of landscape and grandeur of scenery of the Lake District was the major factor in bringing about a system of statutory protection and recognition of this north western corner of England.

 The evolution of National Parks dates back to the classical poets - Wordsworth, Coleridge and Southey, and later Ruskin - all of whom devoted considerable energy to literary descriptions of, in particular, the Lake District.
 Wordsworth, who lived in Grasmere, has been credited with originating the concept.
 He referred to the Lake District as a "sort of national property in which every man has a right and interest who has an eye to perceive and a heart to enjoy".

 The boundary of the Lake District National Park, which encloses one third of the County of Cumbria and extends from Caldbeck in the north to Lindale in the south, from Ravenglass in the west to Shap in the east, has not changed since 1951.
 It was recommended to Government in the Hobhouse Report of 1946.

 National Park events have a universal appeal to anyone who loves the Lakes and the countryside.
 The Lake District Visitor Centre at Brockhole, with its lakeshore gardens and adventure playground, is a good place to start.
 It is as popular with Cumbrian families as it is with visitors from all over the world and many of the events start from here or take place from the centre.
 Access via public transport is easy too you can arrive by boat or bus.